 CWSRF priority system is defined in the Vermont Environmental Protection Rules, Chapter 2.
 DWSRF priority system is defined in the annual IUP and included in the priority list application.

 The DWSRF program uses an aggressive bypass process to ensure projects that are ready-to-proceed receive the funding they require to complete their project.
-The DWSRF PList ranking system does not take into account readiness-to-proceed deadlines, rather these deadlines are borne out during the year following PPL adoption.
-Major milestones for project progression include 1) submission of a Preliminary Engineering Report (PER), generally required by December 31st of the year the project is ranked fundable on the adopted PPL; 2) Voter authorization to incur debt, generally required by June the year after the project is ranked fundable on the adopted PPL; 3) submission of a Construction Loan Application, generally required by September 30 the year after the project is ranked fundable on the adopted PPL; and, 4) begin construction by the end of the year after project is ranked fundable on the adopted PPL.
-Some flexibility in these dates is possible but generally without a PER or voter authorization, the project will be bypassed in favor of the next ready-to-proceed project.
+The DWSRF PList ranking system does take into account readiness-to-proceed criteria, however, deadlines are also used to ensure utilization of the fund.
+Major milestones for project progression include 1) submission of a Construction Permit application, generally required by December of the year the project is ranked fundable on the adopted PPL; 2) Voter authorization to incur debt, generally required by April the year after the project is ranked fundable on the adopted PPL; 3) submission of a Construction Loan Application, generally required by June 30 the year after the project is ranked fundable on the adopted PPL; and, 4) begin construction by the end of the year after project is ranked fundable on the adopted PPL.

-Please refer to DWSRF Guidance Document #4 for complete Project Bypass Procedures.
+DWSRF Guidance Document #4 covers Project Bypass Procedures in detail.